hungyiloo/arrow.nvim/README.md

 # arrow.nvim

-> [!WARNING]
+> [!TIP]
-> A wild fork has appeared!
-> This is a personal fork of the original [arrow.nvim](https://github.com/otavioschwanck/arrow.nvim).
-To fix Windows compatibility and a whole raft of bugs, I made sweeping changes
+> This is a fork of the [arrow.nvim](https://github.com/otavioschwanck/arrow.nvim).
+To fix Windows compatibility and general bugginess, I made sweeping changes to the code and configuration, including implementing some feature requests from other users.
+>
+> Big thanks to the original maintainer, [Otávio Schwanck dos Santos](https://github.com/otavioschwanck)

 Arrow.nvim is a plugin made to quickly locate files (like harpoon) using a single UI and single keymap.